14 Digital Literacy Resources to Bookmark

 This is a great example of a robust district resource site from Northwest Independent School District in North Texas.
-Here you have numerous resources for making class websites, videos, setting up poster walls, and much more.
-Every district would benefit from using this site as a model for their own.
+Here you have numerous resources for making class websites and videos, setting up poster walls, and much more.

 This comprehensive curriculum created by the world’s most powerful search engine came frequently and heartily recommended by our educational technology experts.
 Three chapters are covered, including online search skills, managing your online identity, and avoiding scams online.
 The curriculum is free and can be explored in one or two days.

 This extensive review site provides on-point feedback for all kinds of child-targeted media.
-This includes movies, books, games, TV, apps, and websites.
-This should be any teacher’s first stop when trying to vet the worthiness of a new piece of media.
+This includes movies, books, games, TV, apps and websites.
+This should be any teacher’s first stop when trying to vet the worthiness of new media.

 In the teacher section of this impressive site, you’ll find a long list of links to just about every kind of education technology resource.
 This is a one-stop shop for a wide array of teacher support tools.
 Other pages on the site feature support resources for students and parents.